RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Conclusion

-\begin{acks} We would like to thank Philipp Hager for his valuable feedback on the code, Joeri Noorthoek for his contributions to the code snippets used in this work, Mathijs Henquet and Jasmin Kareem for their valuable feedback on the manuscript.
-The research was partially funded by the Hybrid Intelligence Center, a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research, \url{https://hybrid-intelligence-centre.nl}, project LESSEN with project number NWA.1389.20.183 of the research program NWA ORC 2020/21, which is (partly) financed by the Dutch Research Council (NWO), and the FINDHR (Fairness and Intersectional Non-Discrimination in Human Recommendation) project that received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 101070212.
+\begin{acks} We thank Joeri Noorthoek for contributions to the code used in this work, Philipp Hager for feedback on the code, Mathijs Henquet and Jasmin Kareem for feedback on the manuscript.
+This research was (partially) supported by the Dutch Research Council (NWO), under project numbers 024.004.022, NWA.1389.20.\-183, and KICH3.LTP.20.006, the European Union's Horizon Europe program under grant agreement No 101070212, the German Research Foundation (DFG), under Project IREM with grant No. AN 996/1-1.
 All content represents the opinion of the authors, which is not necessarily shared or endorsed by their respective employers and/or sponsors. \end{acks}